CEMI/discomatic/README.md

 ## Feature Requests

 ### High Priority
-Align IR Camera Grid with Actual Camera Grid<br>
-Send a Single MIDI Signal upon trigger, and not send constant MIDI Signals
+Align IR Camera Grid with Actual Camera Grid ( or display IR image ) Send a Single MIDI Signal upon trigger, and not send constant MIDI Signals Allow disabling of video to reduce resource consumption.

 ### Low Priority [Wish List]
 The Ability to reconfigure the Grid [More/Less and Larger/Smaller Squares and/or Rectangles.]<br>
-Control which MIDI CC or Note is being sent in each Zone<br>
+Control which MIDI CC or Note is being sent in each Zone Kinect Zoom/Pan/Tilt Access
-Kinect Zoom/Pan/Tilt Access<br>
-Change to MIDI CC?<br>
+Change to MIDI CC?
+Client/server model so one machine can run this, and multiple machines can run the client to send midi thru ableton

 ## Original Author
 Munish Dhiman<br>